mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 header:
   image: "/images/blog cover.jpg"
 tags: []
-excerpt: "Modern distributed applications need a communication system between their components that must be reliable, scalable, and efficient.
-Apache Kafka is a message broker that in the last years proved to have these features.
-What's the best way to interact with such a message broker, if not with the ZIO ecosystem?"
+excerpt: "Apache Kafka has prove itself to be a reliable, scalable and efficient communication system between distributed application components.
+In this article, we'll learn to use ZIO to interact with it."
 ---

 Modern distributed applications need a communication system between their components that must be reliable, scalable, and efficient.
 Synchronous communication based on HTTP is not a choice in such applications due to latency problems, insufficient resources' management, etc...
 Hence, we need an asynchronous messaging system capable of quickly scaling, robust to errors, and low latency.

 Apache Kafka is a message broker that in the last years proved to have the above features.
 What's the best way to interact with such a message broker, if not with the ZIO ecosystem?
 Hence, **ZIO provides an asynchronous, reliable, and scalable programming model, which perfectly fits the feature of Kafka**.

+In this article, we will go through some primary Kafka's use cases.
+First, we will read messages from Kafka and process them.
+Then, we will focus on writing some information to Kafka.
+In both cases, we will use the library _zio-kafka_.
+We will use a system handling football tournament scores as the use case to describe such features.

 So, let's proceed without further ado.

 ## 1. Background

 Following this article will require a basic understanding of how Kafka works.
 Moreover, we should know what the effect pattern is and how ZIO implements it (refer to [ZIO: Introduction to Fibers](https://blog.rockthejvm.com/zio-fibers/), and to [Organizing Services with ZIO and ZLayers](https://blog.rockthejvm.com/structuring-services-with-zio-zlayer/) for further details).

-## 2. Apache Kafka 101

-Apache Kafka is the standard de-facto within messaging systems. **Every Kafka installation has a broker, or a cluster of brokers, which allows its clients to write and read messages in a structure called _topic_**.
+Apache Kafka is the standard de-facto within messaging systems. **Every Kafka installation has a broker, or a cluster of brokers, which allows its clients to write and read messages in a structure called _topic_, which are essentially distributed queues**.
 The clients writing into topics are called _producers_, whereas _consumers_ read information from topics.

 Kafka treats each message as a sequence of bytes without imposing any structure or schema on the data.
 It's up to clients to eventually interpret such bytes with a particular schema.
 Moreover, any message can have an associated _key_.
 The broker doesn't decrypt the key in any way, as done for the message itself.